-The Board of Directors undertakes an annual review and declaration that Board Members continue to meet the requirements of the CQC's Fit and Proper Persons Test as set out in appendix 1 and 2.
+The Board of Directors undertakes an annual review and declaration that Board Members continue to meet the requirements of the CQC's Fit and Proper Persons Test as set out in appendices 1 & 2.
 All Board members have completed and signed their self-declarations confirming that they continue to meet the requirements of the Test.